 Natural resources.
-Generally, income from sources in the United states includes income from the sale by the producer of products of any farm, mine, oil or gas well, other natural deposits, or timber located in the United States, regardless of where the products were sold.
-However, for sales outside the United States in tax years beginning after July 11, 1995, you can choose to allocate part of this income to sources outside the United States.
-For information on making this allocation, see section 1.863-1(b) of the Income Tax Regulations.
+The income from the sale of products of any farm, mine, oil or gas well, other natural deposit, or timber located in the United States and sold in a foreign country, or located in a foreign country and sold in the United States, is partly from sources in the United States.
+For information on determining that part, see section 1.863-1(b) of the Income Tax Regulations.